ijmeals/maybe96/tried-fexting.md

 had some thinking

-wishing he drove
+wishing nuggs drove

-then i'd be on the road
+then he'd be on the road

 leaving inboxes alone